We’re Here To Help

 Do you accept donations of hygiene items (i.e. shampoo, toothpaste, toilet paper, etc.)?

 Will I receive a receipt for my monetary donations?

-Yes, all donations that are $10 or more are tax receipt-able, if a mailing address has been provided to you.
-You will receive a receipt in the mail or at the Food Bank office when the donation is made.
+Yes, all donations that are $10 or more are tax receipt-able, if a mailing address has been provided.
+You will receive a receipt in the mail or at the food bank office when the donation is made.

 Will I receive a receipt for gifts-in-kind donations?